 free spirits in

 – Helen Keller

-“I am Revered Dave Stratton and I am the Chaplain for Spiritual Care for Hospice, Palliative Care and P.A.C.E.
+“I am Revered Dave Stratton and I am the Chaplain for Spiritual Care for Hospice, Supportive Care and P.A.C.E.
 (Program All-Inclusive Care for the Elderly) at Cheyenne Regional.
 I have been with this healthcare system for about 23 years.
 My entire family—my wife of 33 years as well as my three sons—has been so blessed to be part of the community here at Cheyenne Regional and greater Cheyenne.